 West Wales Canine Hydrotherapy opened in 2016, and offers the largest swimming pool for dogs in South Wales.
 At 26' x 13' (8m x 4m) our pool gives your pet 32,000 litres of warm safe water to swim in.

-We have gained a reputation for care and excellence since we opened in 2016, see our testimonials page for first hand reviews.
+We have gained a reputation for care and excellence since we opened in 2016, see reviews from happy customers.

-Patients come from far and wide to benefit from our hydrotherapy facilities, not only from the surrounding area of Carmarthenshire, but from the Pembrokeshire west coast, Aberystwyth in the north, to the east we have patients from Builth Wells and Brecon in Powys, and all areas in between.
+Patients come from far and wide to benefit from our hydrotherapy facilities, not only from the surrounding area of Carmarthenshire, but from the Pembrokeshire west coast, Aberystwyth in Ceredigion, to the east we have patients from Builth Wells and Brecon in Powys, and all areas in between.

 The clinic is located just north of Carmarthen on the outskirts of Peniel in a former church - Capel Y Groes (Chapel of the Cross) - a tranquil setting for you and your pet to come and visit, away from busy roads, with the beautiful rolling countryside and unspoilt views all around.
 We have large grounds, with ample parking, and a big green space to allow your pet to "powder their nose" before coming into the old church for their swim.

-West Wales Canine Hydrotherapy is run by Katharine and Tim Deane, who have two Border Collies, Guinness and Scrumpy.
+West Wales Canine Hydrotherapy is an independent small business, run by Katharine and Tim Deane, who have three Border Collies, Guinness, Scrumpy and Brandy.